ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/jdbc/IsInTransaction.md

 # Function: `IsInTransaction`

-Detect whether the current context is executing within a transaction
+Detect whether the current context is executing within a transaction.

 ## Method Signature